SasView/sasview/src/sas/qtgui/Calculators/media/sas_calculator_help.rst

        is enabled then the nuclear/magnetic SLD textboxes are read only.
 If no file is enabled then the respective textboxes can be edited - and the value supplied is taken to be a constant across all pixels/elements.
-   12) For grid type data these values specify the number of pixels in the x,y and z directions respectively.
-   13) For grid type data these values specify the spacing between pixels in the x,y and z directions.
-   14) Draw the pixels/atoms without magnetisation arrows.
+   12) Draw the pixels/atoms without magnetisation arrows.
-   15) Save the current data into a .sld file.
+   13) Save the current data into a .sld file.
 This combines the currently enabled files with any values altered in the GUI, and saves it to a file for later reuse.
 This functionality only works with grid type data.
+   14) For grid type data these values specify the number of pixels in the x,y and z directions respectively.
+   15) For grid type data these values specify the spacing between pixels in the x,y and z directions.
+   16) These variables define the yaw, pitch and roll rotation of the environment coordinates relative to the beamline coordinates (see theory section above).
+   17) These variables define the yaw, pitch and roll rotation of the sample coordinates relative to the environment coordinates (see theory section above).
+   18) This 3D display shows the relative orientation of the three different coordinate systems, with a grey square representing the beamline target.
+When magnetic SLDs are present a polarisation vector is also shown in the environment coordinates.
+The display can be dragged around with the mouse, and the mousewheel used to zoom in and out.
-   16) Whether to compute the full 2D scattering pattern, or calculate the average intensity at magnitude Q. Note that the ability to directly produce a 1D average plot with this tool is only available for grid type data with no magnetic SLD.
+   19) Whether to compute the full 2D scattering pattern, or calculate the average intensity at magnitude Q. Note that the ability to directly produce a 1D average plot with this tool is only available for grid type data with no magnetic SLD.
-   17) Compute the scattering pattern.
+   20) Compute the scattering pattern.
-   18) Reset GUI to initial state.
+   21) Reset GUI to initial state.

-For example the default starting values with no files enabled (as shown) specify a rectangular grid of 10x10x10 pixels, with each pixel being $6x6x6\require{unicode}\unicode{x212B}$.
+As an example the default starting values with no files enabled (as shown) specify a rectangular grid of 10x10x10 pixels, with each pixel being $6\times6\times6\require{unicode}\unicode{x212B}$.
 Each pixel has a constant nuclear SLD of $6.97\times10^{-6}\require{unicode}\unicode{x212B}^{-2}$ and no magnetic SLD.

 ..
 After computation the result will appear in the *Theory* box in the SasView *Data Explorer* panel.